sbanerjee1776/CourseProject-Samsung/CodeBook.md

  * Mean.FreqGravityAccMag.Std: Mean of the standard deviation of the magnitude of the gravitational acceleration in the frequency domain
  * Mean.FreqBodyGyroMag.Std: Mean of the standard deviation of the maginitude of the gyroscopic measument in the frequency doimain
  * Mean.FreqBodyGyroJerkMag.Std: Mean of the standard devaition of magnitude of the body gyroscopic jerk in the frequency domain

+ * Mean.FreqBodyAcc.MeanFreq.[XYZ]: Mean of the mean frequency of the body acceleration in the X,Y, or Z direction in frequency domain
+ * Mean.FreqBodyAccMag.MeanFreq: Mean of the mean of the magnitude of the mean frequency of the Body Acceleration in frequency domain

+ * Mean.FreqBodyAccJerk.MeanFreq.[XYZ]: Mean of the mean frequency of the Body Jerk in the X,Y or Z direction in frequency domain
+ * Mean.FreqBodyAccJerkMag.MeanFreq: Mean of the mean of the magnitude of the mean frequency of the Body Jerk in frequency domain

+ * Mean.FreqBodyGyro.MeanFreq.[XYZ] : Mean of the mean frequency of the body gyroscopic value  in the X,Y or Z direction in frequency domain
+ * Mean.FreqBodyGyroMag.MeanFreq: Mean of the mean frequency of the magnitude of the body gyroscopic value in frequency domain